SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 - [ ] Implement solver to turn the constraints into the estimated skeleton pose.
 - [ ] Align tracker inputs (IMU yaw alignment).
 - [ ] Provide TypeScript/Node.js bindings.
-- [ ] Validate that the library works by using it in a Typescript or Rust implementation of the SlimeVR server.
+- [ ] Validate that the library works by using it in a TypeScript or Rust implementation of the SlimeVR server.
 - [ ] Provide Java bindings.
 - [ ] Integration with official SlimeVR [Server][java server]. [^2]